 Al Rajhi Grand Mosque

-For many inhabitants of Riyadh, the Al Rajhi Grand Mosque represents the most significant mosque in the city.
-It is also the largest mosque in the city, with forensic science courses, two libraries and an 18,000 capacity hall for men (2,500 area for women).
+Al Rajhi Grand Mosque represents the most significant mosque in the city for most of Riyadh’s locals.
+It is also the largest mosque in the city, with forensic science courses, two libraries, and an 18,000 capacity hall for men (2,500 area for women).
 The prayers are translated into seven different languages.

-Saudi Arabia’s largest zoo is based right in the centre of Riyadh, and is available for you to visit at a very reasonable price.
+Saudi Arabia’s largest zoo is based right in the center of the Saudi capital , and is available for you to visit at a very reasonable price.
 It hosts a number of fascinating animals, including the almost-extinct Houbara Bustard, and guarantees a fun day out for the whole family.